San Francisco's New $2 Billion Transit Center Is Shut Down Over Cracked Beam

 Both King and the experts he consulted said that analyzing and fixing the beam problem could take time — but at least one of those experts also noted that it's easier to repair and bolster a steel beam than it is to strengthen a concrete beam.

-Future plans for the transit center include an 800-foot tunnel to connect it to the city's BART trains — and the possibility that another tunnel will also connect it to a Caltrain line, more than a mile away, according to KQED.
+Future plans for the transit center include an 800-foot tunnel to connect it to the city's Bay Area Rapid Transit trains — and the possibility that another tunnel will also connect it to a Caltrain commuter line, more than a mile away, according to KQED.